serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 * Add an environment variable: NODE_ENV - production

 Now go to 'Deployments' and deploy an app.
-If everyting is done right it will setup mongodb and node.js and deploy application code.
+If everything is done right it will setup mongodb and node.js and deploy application code.
 In the case of failure the OpsWorks will display a link to the log file.

 ## Additional information and related links